Is an English Bulldog Right for You?

 The Modern Bulldog has Come

-a long way from the breed that was used to take down bulls in the early 1800’s.
-That breed was built to fight, had a very high tolerance for pain and was very aggressive.
-Firstly, the breed looks much different than the early dogs.
+a long way from the breed that was used for bull baiting the early 1800’s.
+Early Bulldogs were built to fight, had a very high tolerance for pain and were very aggressive.
+Firstly, the breed of today looks much different than the early dogs.
 In addition, they have a completely different personality, showing an affectionate, loving side that the earlier breed did not possess.

 According to AKC and FCI Breed Standard